Frequently asked questions about charging in Northamptonshire

 Do I have to pay for my services?

-Yes, in most instances you will have to pay something towards the cost of the services provided to you.
+Yes, in most cases you will have to pay something towards the cost of the social care services provided to you.

 My social care practitioner says my care is fully funded.
 Do I still have to pay?